 Step by step instructions:

-Then if the potatoes are firm enough to shape into cakes, use a ¼ cup measure or ice cream scoop to shape into small round patties.
+Use a ¼ cup measure or ice cream scoop to shape all of the potatoes mixture into small round patties.

 Dredge lightly in panko bread crumbs.
 Lay the potato cakes on a baking sheet covered in parchment paper.
 Once they are all shaped and dredged, refrigerate for 30 minutes.
 This step will firm up the mixture and make the pan-frying process easier.